 NEXT UP ON this.

 It’s probably no surprise that resilience can help steer your career in the direction of success.
 You might end up the best in your profession, but if the stress of your job is taking its toll, you’re not working at 100%.
 Without resilience, you’re at risk of burning out.
 Build your professional resilience and you’ll set yourself up to succeed.
+What is resilience and what does resilient mean?

 We tend to think of resilience as being tough – that being resilient means you can stick out a hard situation.
 But, although resilience gives you strength, it’s not about being tough.
 The key is flexibility.